maldua-suite/zimbra-ose-2fa/ADMINZIMLET_INSTALL.md

 ## Network Edition notes

 This is not supposed to work in a Zimbra NE installation.
 If you insist on using this admin zimlet in a Zimbra NE installation please move the original `/opt/zimbra/zimlets/com_zimbra_two_factor_auth.zip` file from Zimbra NE somewhere else so that they do not collide.
+You should also run: `zmzimletctl undeploy com_zimbra_two_factor_auth` so that the admin zimlet is actually uninstalled.